3MFConsortium/lib3mf_emscripten/README.md

 This repository holds the code for lib3mf emscripten demos

-This will not build on anything other than ubuntu 24.04.
+This will only build on Linux.
 It is only kept here for archival purposes.

 It has the following demos